tauri-apps/tauri-docs/docs/debugging/debugging.md

----
-title: Debugging
----

-import Alert from '@theme/Alert' import Command from '@theme/Command'
+import Command from '@theme/Command'

+# Debugging

 With all the moving pieces in Tauri, you may run into a problem that requires debugging.
-There are a handful of locations where error details are printed, and Tauri includes some tools to make the debugging process easier.
+There are many locations where error details are printed, and Tauri includes some tools to make the debugging process more straightforward.

 ## Rust Console

-When you run a Tauri app in development mode you will have a Rust console available.
-This is in the terminal where you ran e.g. `tauri dev`.
+The first place to look for errors is in the Rust Console.
+This is in the terminal where you ran, e.g., Tauri dev.
 You can use the following code to print something to that console from within a Rust file:

 ```rust
 println!("Message from Rust: {}", msg);